 I don’t recommend becoming put happy.
 I was impressed with my luck and decided to swap this put in for two out of the money Fastly puts.
 I lost some money with those but ended up keeping my shares and ended with a gain from the put positions.

 As of writing, Fastly trades for a little over $110/share and should eventually return to its all-time high.
-I’m very happy I didn’t panic sell my shares.
+I’m very happy I didn’t panic sell my shares in Stock Market Crash.
 Buying the put allowed me to be more confident in the stock knowing my downside was limited.

 Shift To Undervalued Dividend Stocks